-Customers who are unable to produce the issued parking ticket or credit card upon exiting the facility are subject to fees.
-These fees are calculated based upon the full daily rate of the chosen parking area for each calendar day that the vehicle appears on inventory reports, which are maintained by Port.
+Customers who are unable to produce the issued parking ticket upon exiting the facility may be subject to fees.
+These fees are calculated based upon the full daily rate of the chosen parking area for each calendar day that the vehicle appears on inventory reports, which are maintained by the Airport.